AmeyaShahane/Lumberjack-AI/README.md

 # Lumberjack-AI
-Java GUI game that uses an intelligent player strategy to defeat an artificial opponent.
+AI Simulated GUI game that uses an intelligent player strategy to defeat an artificial opponent with 99% win rate.